College of Pharmacy

 - Writing Styles & Guides

 You can request research help in person, by phone, or by e-mail.
-See the Get Help page.
+See Get Help for more information.

 As a UNTHSC student, you have access to our online information resources anytime and anywhere.
 In the Library, we have wired network connections available on Levels 2 and 4, and wireless access throughout the building.
-If something is not working, see the Problems with Online Access page.
+If something is not working, see Problems with Online Access.

-The Scholarly Repository is the database where your thesis or dissertation will be deposited and housed in perpetuity by the University.
-The instructions for filing your thesis or dissertation with the repository are located here.
+The UNTHSC Scholarly Repository is the database where your thesis or dissertation will be deposited and housed in perpetuity by the University.
+See Graduation Instructions and Forms for information on filing your thesis or dissertation.

 The Scholarly Repository also showcases other intellectual works of UNTHSC faculty members and students.
 In addition to theses and dissertations, students may submit other significant works such as research posters and conference papers.
 There is no charge for this service, and authors receive monthly reports on usage.

 Your Liaison Librarian is Michele Whitehead.
 She is assigned to the Graduate School to respond to the teaching, learning, and research needs of students and faculty; to provide information about relevant library resources and services; and to gather feedback and suggestions.
 Contact her at:

 This group of student volunteers serves as a formal communication channel between UNTHSC students and Lewis Library.
 The goal of the Council is to help the Library provide UNTHSC students with the best possible service.
 It provides: